ECCC-MSC/open-data/README.md

 ### Deploy documentation on GitHub with mkdocs

-Your new deploy branch should now be updated and available on the open-data GitHub repository.
-Create a pull request in GitHub to merge the deploy branch into the master branch.
+The following instructions take the current documentation version from `https://gccode.ssc-spc.gc.ca/ec-msc/public-doc/` and published it in the `gh-pages` branch of the `https://eccc-msc.github.io/open-data/` repository to make the documentation available on `https://eccc-msc.github.io/open-data/`.

+1. In a terminal window, `cd` to the root of your `public-doc` repository fork
-1. In your fork, ensure the `github` remote exists `git remote -v`, otherwise create it with `git remote add github https://github.com/ECCC-MSC/open-data.git`
+    1. Ensure the `github` remote exists `git remote -v`, otherwise create it with `git remote add github https://github.com/ECCC-MSC/open-data.git`
-1. Navigate to your local GCcode fork $USERNAME/open-data repository and pull the master branch that you finished merging: `git pull upstream master`
+2. Pull the current version of the documentation you want to publish: `git pull upstream master`
+3. Tag the version:
+    1. Validate what is the version number to publish in the [changelog](CHANGELOG.md)
-2. Verify that the newest release tag is available with `git tag`:
+    1. Verify that the version number ($VERSION) tag is available with `git tag`
-3. Create the new tag with `git tag $VERSION`
+    2. Create the new tag with `git tag $VERSION`
+    3. Push the tag to upstream: `git push upstream $VERSION`
     4. Checkout the newest tag: `git checkout $VERSION`
-5. Activate your mkdocs environment: `conda activate mkdocs`
+4. Activate your mkdocs environment: `conda activate mkdocs`
-6. Test and validate the documentation by running `mkdocs serve`, pay close attention to warnings (if any) and head to `http://127.0.0.1:8000`
+5. Test and validate the documentation:
+    1. Run `mkdocs serve`, pay close attention to warnings (if any)
-7. At the root of your fork $USERNAME/open-data repository (where mkdocs.yml is located) run: `mkdocs gh-deploy -m "Your commit message for mkdocs here"`.
-The message should indicate the current version of the documentation such as `version 2.0`
-8. Desactivate your mkdocs environment: `conda desactivate`
+    2. Head to `http://127.0.0.1:8000` in a web browser
+    3. Once validated, exit with control-c
+6. Deploy the documentation on GitHub:
+    0. Careful here... we might want to test with the deploy of version 2.0.2 if pull the gh-pages branch first and publishing without the `--force` works.
+As for `--ignore-version`, this clearly seems a mkdocs bug
+    1. Run `mkdocs gh-deploy --force --ignore-version -m "version 2.x.y"` where `2.x.y` corresponds to the actual version number to publish
-9. Verify that the gh-pages branch was updated on GitHub and that the documentation is available and updated at [https://eccc-msc.github.io/open-data](https://eccc-msc.github.io/open-data)
+7. Verify that the [gh-pages branch was updated on GitHub](https://github.com/ECCC-MSC/open-data) and that the documentation is available and updated at [https://eccc-msc.github.io/open-data](https://eccc-msc.github.io/open-data)
+8. Desactivate your mkdocs environment with `conda deactivate` and return to the master branch with `git checkout master`
-10. Prepare and send announcement to users based on the [changelog](changelog.md)
+9. Prepare and send announcement to [dd_info](https://lists.ec.gc.ca/cgi-bin/mailman/listinfo/dd_info) and [GeoMet-Info](https://lists.ec.gc.ca/cgi-bin/mailman/listinfo/geomet-info) announcement lists based on the [changelog](CHANGELOG.md)
+10. Request the updated content to be updated on the corresponding canada.ca pages